Updates: May 2013

 Finally, added to the top panel was an EDIT function to adjust the overall trigger level sensitivity, which is a nice addition to easily adjust the response of the GR-77B to different playing style.

-Roland GR-77B Block Diagram (click to view on a new page).
+Roland GR-77B Block Diagram (click to view).

 Links to more information: